Position: Meditation Posture (like Padmasana )

 - It improves our immune system.

-- Bhastrika pranayama is the best way for gaining enlightenment and tranquility.
+- Bhastrika pranayama is the best way of gaining enlightenment and tranquility.

-Precautions: –People who are suffering from High blood pressure and acute heart problems should not be try this breath exercise.
+People who are suffering from High blood pressure and acute heart problems should not try this breathing exercise.
+In the condition of High blood pressure also avoid Bhastrika Pranayama coz its produce the heat in your body.